Beth Elen Roberts

 The new laboratory enables visitors to learn from not just the island but also the sea that surrounds it, engaging them in a subterranean excavation of the unseen archaeology that is hidden all around them, a celebration of Sheppey’s rich and bountiful maritime history.

-Hand-Drawing (Charcoal, Pencil, Water-colour), Collage
+Medium: Hand-Drawing (Charcoal, Pencil, Water-colour), Collage

 This short hand-drawn animation captures the journey taken by a shipwreck, salvaged from the Kentish coast into the Thames Ship Lab in Sheerness.

-Animation, Collage, Film
+Medium: Animation, Collage, Film

-The Thames Ship Lab: A Story
+The Thames Ship Lab (Short Film)

 At the mouth of the Thames Estuary we find the new Thames Ship Lab on the Isle of Sheppey.
 This film, documents the design process, transforming the existing Dockyard Church into a new Maritime Archaeology lab.